pilotmoon/popclipweb/site/dev/js-environment.md

 At load time, PopClip transpiles TypeScript files into JavaScript source.
 PopClip does not do any type validation on the TypeScript source.

-PopClip ships with a TypeScript type definitions file to assist in developing extensions.
+PopClip ships with a TypeScript type definitions file, `popclip.d.ts`, to assist in developing extensions.
 This will enable autocomplete and type-checking in TypeScript-aware editors such as VS Code.
 So that your editor can find the type definitions, you can reference the definitions file in your TypeScript code using a